Litauen/docs.bannerlordmodding.lt/guides/use_ai_with_bl_source.md

 # Use Decompiled Bannerlord sources with AI

-> Set up BL reference sources for GitHub Copilot in Visual Studio
+!!! danger "DO NOT USE GITHUB'S COPILOT.
+IT'S TOTAL CRAP/SCAM.
+USE CURSOR OR CLAUDE INSTEAD."

-!!! danger "THIS IS A HUGE PRODUCTIVITY BOOST"
+!!! warning "THIS IS A HUGE PRODUCTIVITY BOOST"
     This method gives the AI full access to the Bannerlord source to explore and analyse, and allows me to save up to 80% of the time I previously spent searching for where and how things are implemented.
+Actually I am lying.
+It saves me 100% of time.
+I don't remember when I searched something in the BLs code.

 ---